Recovering shared structure from multiple networks with unknown edge distributions: Numerical experiments

-The difference in task performance between these two different network averages persists even if we do not perform clustering, as we now show.
-The Power parcellation \citep{PowerETAL2011} is one of many ways of assigning ROIs (i.e., nodes) to larger functional units, typically called {\em functional regions}.
+The difference in task performance between these two different network averages persists even for more complicated downstream inference tasks, as we now demonstrate.
+The Power parcellation \citep{PowerETAL2011} is one of many ways of assigning ROIs (i.e., nodes) to larger functional units of the brain, typically called {\em functional regions}.
 The Power parcellation assigns each of the 264 ROIs (i.e., nodes) in the COBRE data set to one of 14 different communities, corresponding to functional regions, with sizes varying between approximately 5 and 50 nodes per community.
 Table~\ref{table:power} summarizes the 14 functional regions and their purported functions.
 We refer to a pair of functional regions $(k,\ell)$, for every $k \le \ell$ as a network cell.
 Thus, the $K=14$ communities in the Power parcellation yield 105 cells.
 For a given parcellation, a problem of scientific interest is to identify which network cells, if any, are different in schizophrenic patients compared to the healthy controls.
-Such cells are likely to correspond to locations of functional differences between schizophrenic and healthy brains.
-For concreteness, consider testing the hypotheses, for each of the 105 possible cells $\{k,\ell\}$ for $1 \le k \le \ell \le 14$, that the average functional connectivity within the cell is the same for the schizophrenic patients and the healthy controls.
+Such cells likely correspond to locations of functional differences between schizophrenic and healthy brains.
+For concreteness, consider testing the hypothesis, for each of the 105 possible cells $\{k,\ell\}$ for $1 \le k \le \ell \le 14$, that the average functional connectivity within the cell is the same for the schizophrenic patients and the healthy controls.
 These hypotheses can be tested using either weighted or unweighted network averages over the healthy and the schizophrenic samples, which we denote $\Phat^{(H)}$ and $\Phat^{(S)}$, respectively.
 That is, letting $C_k$ denote the vertices associated with the $k$-th functional region, we perform a two-sample $t$-test comparing the healthy sample cell mean $\{ \Phat^{(H)}_{i,j} : i \in C_k, j \in C_\ell \}$ to the schizophrenic sample cell $\{ \Phat^{(S)}_{i,j} : i \in C_k, j \in C_\ell \}$, for each pair $k \le \ell$.
-This type of comparison, with appropriate multiple testing correction, is commonly performed in the neuroimaging literature.
-We are not concerned here with whether or not precisely this testing procedure is the most appropriate or most accurate method for assessing differences between the schizophrenic and healthy populations.
-Rather, we choose this procedure as a representative of the methods commonly used for comparing network populations in the literature, and our aim is to assess whether the use of weighted instead of unweighted averaging leads to appreciatively different conclusions based on the same data.
+Comparisons of this sort, with appropriate multiple testing correction, are common in the neuroimaging literature.
+Nonetheless, we are not concerned here with whether or not precisely this testing procedure is the most appropriate or most accurate method for assessing differences between the schizophrenic and healthy populations.
+Rather, we choose this procedure as representative of the kinds of methods typically used for comparing network populations in the literature, and our aim is to assess whether the use of weighted or unweighted averaging leads to operationally different conclusions based on the same data.